SatyajitNayak-Exelixi/Kubernetes/Work-Shop/Day-4/Doc/nodeselector.md

    kubectl get pods -o wide
    ```

-   - The pod should be scheduled on `worker-node-1.example.com`, as it matches the `env=simplilearn` label.
+   - The pod should be scheduled on `worker-node-1.example.com`, as it matches the `env=staging` label.

 ---